MileHacker Logo

 Geological Threats:

-Forest Fires: Risk in summer (July-Sept) in the nearby wooded areas.
+Forest Fires: Risk in summer (July-Sept) in surrounding wooded areas.
 Sudden Floods: Heavy autumn rain can cause localized floods.
 Heatwaves: Extreme summer heat.
-Follow prevention techniques for all, including Sun protection.
+Follow prevention methods for all, including Sun protection.

 • 3